jonaspleyer/vtk-rs/README.md

 [pyvista](https://docs.pyvista.org/) although such functionality could be added in the future within the scope of additional crates.

+## ❗ Note ❗
+This crate will be reworked using [vtkWrap](https://docs.vtk.org/en/latest/advanced/WrappingTools.html) in order to automate much of the process of generating the bindings.
+In its current state, the crate will probably remain unusable for the coming weeks.

 ## Testing

 | | stable | Env Flags + Command |